vaishnavi-soga/Computational-Fluid-Dynamics-Vortex-shedding-and-external-flow-analysis-/README.md

 ##  What Is This Project?
 (The Big Picture)

-This project uses **ANSYS Fluent** to simulate fluid flowing *around* objects — called **external flow** — just like wind blowing around a building, or water flowing past a submarine.
+This project utilizes **ANSYS Fluent** to simulate fluid flow around objects, known as **external flow**, similar to wind blowing around a building or water flowing past a submarine.
 Unlike flow inside a pipe, external flow creates complex wakes, vortices, and oscillating forces that must be carefully analyzed.

 The project covers **four distinct physical problems**, each building on the previous: